-IV.
-Diviogical Nesoul Ces Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Have a substantial adverse impact, either directly or through habitat modifications, on any species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? b) Have a substantial adverse effect on any off-reservation riparian habitat or other sensitive natural community identified in local or regional plans, policies, and regulations or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? c) Have a substantial adverse effect on federally protected off- reservation wetlands as defined by Section 404 of the Clean Water Act? d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?
+Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Have a substantial adverse impact, either directly or through habitat modifications, on any species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service? b) Have a substantial adverse effect on any off-reservation riparian habitat or other sensitive natural community identified in local or regional plans, policies, and regulations or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service?

+Woi uld the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact c) Have a substantial adverse effect on federally protected off- reservation wetlands as defined by Section 404 of the Clean Water Act? d) Interfere substantially with the off-reservation movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? e) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan outside Reservation boundaries?